Buy Bitcoin in Canada

 • For larger amounts where you want a clearer audit trail, use a wire and copy the exact reference from the deposit screen.

-• Match names.
-Fund from a bank account in the same legal name as your exchange KYC profile.
+• Fund from a bank account in the same legal name as your exchange KYC profile.
+Name mismatches are a common cause of holds.

 • If a bank blocks the transfer, try a higher scoring Canadian bank: Tangerine, Simplii Financial, RBC, TD Canada Trust, BMO.

-• Export trade, deposit, and withdrawal history monthly.
+• Export trade, deposit, and withdrawal history regularly and keep your own backups.

 • Keep a simple ledger of CAD deposits, buys, sells, transfers, and fees.

-• If you trade frequently or look like a professional operator, assume CRA may lean toward business income classification and keep records accordingly.
+• If you trade frequently, assume CRA may lean toward business income classification and keep records accordingly.

 Frequently Asked Questions